codefresh-io/docs.codefresh.io/_docs/integrations/jenkins-integration.md

 %}

-can be easily converted to a Codefresh pipeline like this:
+...can be easily converted to a Codefresh pipeline like this:

 `codefresh.yml`
 {% highlight yaml %}